vchkhr/wellnest/README.md

 # mobidev-rubyInternship-mhc
-Mental Health Coaching is a project written during a Ruby Internship at MobiDev.
+Find a Trainer and Learn Special Meditation Techniques with Mental Health Coaching.

 ## Installation
 1. Clone the repository and open it in the Terminal.